ibm-cloud-docs/resiliency/bcdr-approaches.md

 * Two regions are built out and each is actively used
 * Databases maintain two copies, one per region
 * Provides a fastest RTO, since services are running
-* Greatest cost
+* Increases complexity
-* Greatest complexity
+* Most costly option

 As implied, this approach basically means running two deployments, each of which is active.
 This affords little recovery time, other than perhaps scaling up resources at the surviving site but is more complex from a data point of view.